2020 Toyota Yaris Trim Levels with Comparisons & Configurations.

 This guide demonstrates the key differences between the trim levels in order to help buyers decide on the right Yaris configuration that works best for their needs.

-Compare the 2020 Toyota Yaris LE Hatchback vs. XLE Trim Levels.
+Compare the 2020 Toyota Yaris LE Hatchback vs. XLE Trims.
 What is the difference?

 Throughout its history, Toyota has never gone cheap on features, even with their less-expensive subcompacts.
 Thus, no matter the trim, consumers should get the maximum amount of standard options for their budget.